 Firms are dedicated to maximizing their profits by choosing optimal prices.
-As is customary in backward induction, the equilibrium prices of each firm are obtained based on the first-order conditions of firms’ profit functions in Eq.
+As is customary in backward induction, the equilibrium prices of each firm are obtained based on the first-order conditions of the firms’ profit functions, as shown in Eq.
 (8).

 Lemma 1

-When no firms manipulate online reviews, the equilibrium prices and profits are as follows in Eqs.
-(9) and (10), respectively.
+When no firms manipulate online reviews, the equilibrium prices and profits are respectively shown in Eqs.
+(9) and (10) as follows: